Table of Contents

 When submitting your application, you should have your original passport.

-Candidates for all visas must be of good faith, do not pose a security risk and do not harm the international image of New Zealand.
+Candidates for all visas must be of good faith, not pose a security risk, and not harm New Zealand’s international image.

 Permanent Resident Visa In NZ

 How to become a permanent resident in New Zealand?
-You must be in continuous possession of your resident visa for at least 24 months at the time you ask for a permanent resident visa.
+You must continuously possess your resident visa for at least 24 months when you ask for a permanent resident visa.

 You must also provide: